Central Health and Safety Committee

 • Director, Environmental Health and Safety, Chair

-• Associate Vice President, Risk, Ethics, Safety, and Resilience, Vice Chair
+• Assistant Vice President, Risk, Ethics, Safety, and Resilience, Vice Chair

 • Director, University Communications and Marketing